o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 The instructions here guide you through the following steps:

 1. Set the starting level.

 1. Process your project's assets.

+1. Create a project game release layout.

 1. (Optional) Bundle your project's assets.
-1. Create a project game release layout.

 1. Run your project's Game Launcher from the project game release layout.

+1. Distribute your build.

 ## Prerequisites